waterwheel31/frontend/Assignment3/README.md

 Your **README.md** file should be updated with instructions on both how to 1.
 Run and 2.
 Play your arcade game.

+1. To run the game, please

+2. How to play the game

+ - GOAL: let your boy get to the waterside at the top of the screen
+ - AVOID: if you touch an insect, you fail
+ - Control: Use cursor keys (left/right/up/down) to control your boy

 For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).

 ## Contributing